 The Debt Management Policy is required to be reviewed annually.
 The current Debt Management Policy was approved by the District Board on June 23, 2020.
 The District is in compliance with the Debt Management Policy.
 The Debt Management Policy establishes a ceiling of 2.0% for the ratio of COPs gross annual debt service to District General Fund expenditures.
 The District Board may increase the target at the time a new debt issuance is proposed, but such authority is not intended to exceed the ceiling established in the Debt Management Policy.
 As of June 30, 2020, the maximum fiscal year COPs debt service was approximately 0.32% of the District General Fund expenditures during fiscal year 2019-20.
-As of September 1, 2020, the District had outstanding COPs in the aggregate principal amount of approximately \$162.92 million.
-(See " - Future Financings - Lease Financings" for more information on the District's anticipated COPs refunding.)
+As of April 1, 2021, the District has outstanding COPs in the aggregate principal amount of approximately \$130.97 million.
+(See " - District Debt - Certificates of Participation" for more information on the District's COPs refunding.)
 The Debt Management Policy limits unhedged variable rate debt to \$100 million and requires reporting of the debt ratios and benchmarks.
 The District currently has no variable interest rate exposure.